-In general, the availability of DB-like income will lead to a more aggressive glide path with a higher equity proportion.
-Income from sources such as Social Security or a pension plan could potentially allow a retiree to take on more risk with the retirement portfolio.
+In general, the availability of DB-like income will allow for a more aggressive glide path with a higher equity proportion.
+Income from sources such as Social Security or a pension could potentially allow a retiree to take on more risk with the retirement portfolio.

-VLCM also has the capability to handle annuities in retirement portfolios: It can solve for the optimal equitybond split in the glide path considering full or partial annuitization.
+The VLCM also has the capability to account for annuities in retirement portfolios: It can solve for the optimal equity-bond split in the glide path, taking into account full or partial annuitization.
 Moreover, if desired, it can actually solve for the optimal level of annuitization based on an investor's risk tolerance and the relative importance attached to different goals (funding spending during retirement versus legacy).